 The Company also has a Share Unit Plan that allows the Board to grant both Company PSUs and RSUs.
 The Company's PSUs and RSUs will vest no later than four years from the grant date, and PSUs will be subject to performance conditions.
 The PSU performance multiplier may range from 0% to 200% depending on actual performance.
-On the vesting date, the Board has the discretion to settle PSUs and RSUs either through cash payment, issuance of Company pays cash dividends to common shareholders, participants will be granted additional PSUs and RSUs equivalent to the dividends that would have been paid had the share units been common shares.
+On the vesting date, the Board has the discretion to settle PSUs and RSUs either through cash payment, issuance of Company common shares, or some combination of cash and common shares.
+If and when the Company pays cash dividends to common shareholders, participants will be granted additional PSUs and RSUs equivalent to the dividends that would have been paid had the share units been common shares.